neo38/CPK/themes/bootstrap3/js/jquery-cpk/README.md

 Here is a list of provided [jQuery][2] plugins:

 - ~~`$.fn.switchAddRemoveFavoriteLinkLabel`~~ (__deprecated__) - ...
 - `$.fn.cpkCover` - small plugin that handles covers of the books.
-Now should be possible write something like this `$( "img.obalka" ).cover()` to get covers of all books rendered on the page.
 - `$.fn.cpkRecord` - allows to create `CpkRecord` object from the DOM elements.
-It also handles favorites and covers functionality...
-Simply - it encapsulates given DOM with all functionality that we require from single record  (e.g. book, author etc.).

 #### Books covers